Turning to the Scriptures for Encouragement

 • Gulls of the Niagara circled around as the rainbow emerged through the clouds and mist.

 Getting close to the falls though was overwhelming--so much so that it literally took my breath away.
-The amount of wind and water caused some physical problems, but I was fine after the short wonder ride on Maid of the Mist.
+The amount of wind and water caused some physical problems related to asthma, but I was fine after the short wonder ride on Maid of the Mist.

 From His very nature, God created human love.
 Alongside the beauty of love are emotions, and in some cases negative ones.
 As mentioned in the article, What Does Grief Mean? without grief, there would be no love.